-- 4.4.3 If the DSL is not the Senior Member of Staff for Cared for Children, they should liaise closely with them if there are any concerns about Cared for Children. - 4.4.4 If the child has Special Educational Needs, the DSL should ensure that they are confident and comfortable with advice from the SENCO as to how to approach any meeting with the child. - 4.4.5 The DSL should be confident and comfortable with the reporting procedures within their borough and know the importance of information sharing as per Working Together to Safeguard Children 2018.
+- 4.4.5 The DSL should be confident and comfortable with the reporting procedures within their borough and know the importance of information sharing as per Working Together to Safeguard Children 2018.
 Each Local Authority will have their own methods of reporting.
-The DSL should be aware of and prepared to use the escalation process within their borough. - 4.4.6 The DSL should provide a termly report to governors as part of the Local Governing Body meetings which contains information outlined in 4.7.7. - 4.4.7 The DSL should provide an annual report for governors as outlined in 4.7.8. - 4.4.8 The DSL should provide termly updates for the Director of Safeguarding as required, including top 3 concerns recorded and any concerns in relation to information sharing and the responsibilities of other stakeholders i.e., non-attendance at core group and strategy meetings. - 4.4.9 The DSL should notify the Director of Safeguarding if there are any concerns and be prepared to develop an open and honest relationship. - 4.4.10 DSLs should attend Trust knowledge sharing sessions as part of our Safeguarding delivery strategy.
+The DSL should be aware of and prepared to use the escalation process within their borough. - 4.4.6 The DSL should provide a termly report to governors as part of the Local Governing Body meetings which contains information outlined in 4.7.7. - 4.4.7 The DSL should provide an annual report for governors as outlined in 4.7.8. - 4.4.8 The DSL should provide termly updates for the Head of Safeguarding as required, including top 3 concerns recorded and any concerns in relation to information sharing and the responsibilities of other stakeholders i.e., non-attendance at core group and strategy meetings. - 4.4.9 The DSL should notify the Head of Safeguarding if there are any concerns and be prepared to develop an open and honest relationship. - 4.4.10 DSLs should attend Trust knowledge sharing sessions as part of our Safeguarding delivery strategy.